evinh/apidaze-flask-example/README.md

 ## How it works with Apidaze

+Clone, modify, and deploy this example application to a publicly accessible server.
+Instructions below under "Install and run".

-For Inbound calls, add the "External Script" URL of your application with /receiveCall at the end.
+For Inbound calls, add the "External Script" URL of your application (this example application wherever you deploy it) with /receiveCall at the end.
 Example: http://yourappurl/recieveCall.
 You can do this via the VoIP Innovations portal.
 Make sure to add a phone number to it in the VoIP Innovations portal.  https://backoffice.voipinnovations.com

 Call Flow: